morcavon/PrintABrick/README.md

 src/LoaderBundle/Service/RebrickableLoader.php
 Added a fourth column "material_id" which is new in the csv file.
 You have to add this field in the database manually! (material_id, varchar 128, null)

+## Install Notes
+The easiest way to run Elastisearch is with the docker image.
+Download Version 5.5.0 and run it with

+`docker pull docker.elastic.co/elasticsearch/elasticsearch:5.5.0`

 # PrintABrick
 Web catalogue of LEGO® parts for 3D printing